LightningCreations/lc-coreutils/README.md

 Presently native windows (including mingw) is neither supported nor tested.
  Many of the programs use posix-specific functions, which are likely unavailable in windows.
-However, building and running on cygwin should work the same as building on linux.
-If there is a problem building on cygwin, you can file an issue.
- Note that CI coverage only includes native linux.
+Additionally, building on cygwin is not supported.
+Numerous test failures occur on cygwin w/o explanation.

 If you only want to build specific coreutils, you can specify them in `LCNIX_ENABLE_COREUTILS`.